BorgwardtLab/HOGImine/README.md

 gene interactions, such as protein-protein interaction networks, genetic pathways and protein complexes, to restrict its search space.

-We provide two versions, HOGImine-binary, that accepts binary encodings for the markers, and HOGImine-additive, that accepts additive encodings.
+HOGImine accepts both binary encodings and additive encodings for the markers.

 ### Compilation
 Compilation uses make.
 Currently the code is compiled with ```gcc-12```, but other compilers might work as well.